FOXP3

 FOXP3 (forkhead box P3), also known as scurfin, is a protein involved in immune system responses.
 A member of the FOX protein family, FOXP3 appears to function as a master regulator of the regulatory pathway in the development and function of regulatory T cells.
 Regulatory T cells generally turn the immune response down.
 In cancer, an excess of regulatory T cell activity can prevent the immune system from destroying cancer cells.
 In autoimmune disease, a deficiency of regulatory T cell activity can allow other autoimmune cells to attack the body's own tissues.

 While the precise control mechanism has not yet been established, FOX proteins belong to the forkhead/winged-helix family of transcriptional regulators and are presumed to exert control via similar DNA binding interactions during transcription.
 In regulatory T cell model systems, the FOXP3 transcription factor occupies the promoters for genes involved in regulatory T-cell function, and may inhibit transcription of key genes following stimulation of T cell receptors.

+In October 2025, Mary E. Brunkow, Fred Ramsdell and Shimon Sakaguchi were awarded the Nobel Prize in Physiology or Medicine for their work on FOXP3, T-cells and the regulation of the immune system.